-J. A. Benson, a Marietta merchant, who drove by the oak grove near the Frey gin soon after the lynching party had parked its automobiles by the roadside and led Frank to the tree where death awaited him, said he had "a pretty good suspicion" as to what was going on, but did not stop to see it and did not recognize anybody in the party.
-After hearing his testimony, in less than two hours the jury retired, and three minutes later returned this verdict: State of Georgia, Cobb County:
+J. A. Benson, a Marietta merchant, who drove by the oak grove near the Frey gin soon after the lynching party had parked its automobiles by the roadhad parked its automobiles by the roadand led Frank to the tree where side and led Frank to the tree where death awaited him. said he had "a pretty good suspicion" as to what was going on, but did not stop to see it and did not recognize anybody in the party.
+After hearing his testimony, in less than two hours the jury retired, and three minutes later returned this verdict:

 three minutes later returned this verdict:

-State of Georgia, Cobb County:

-In accordance with the inquisition taken this 17th day of August, 1915, and completed this 24th day of August, 1915, before John A. Booth, Coroner of said county, upon the body of Leo M. Frank, who was hanged by the neck until dead in a ciuster of woods about two miles east of Marietta, in said county, and near what is known as W. J. Frey's gin on the Roswell public road, upon the oaths of Dr. W. H. Perkinson, J. N. Gantt, J. A. G. Heard, B. V. Gregt, J. F. Shaw, and G. A. Griffin, sworn according to law as jurors and charged by John A. Booth to inquire when and how and in what manner the said Leo M. Frank came to his death; that the said jurors aforesaid make and return the following presentments in reference to the aforesaid matters and things concerning which we were sworn to inquire by the said John A. Booth, Coroner.
-We attach the evidence adduced at this mance to this, our inquisition, and make the same a part of it.
+State of Georgia, Cobb County: In accordance with the inquisition taken this 17th day of August, 1915, and completed this 24th day of August, 1915, and completed this 24th day of August, 1915, before John A. Booth, Coroner of said county, upon the body of Leo M. Frank, who was nanged by the neck until dead in a ciuster of woods about two miles east of Marietta, in said county, and near what is known as W. J. Frey's gin on the Roswell public road, upon the oaths of Dr. W. H. Perkinson, J. N. Gantt, J. A. G. Heard, B. V. Gregt, J. F. Shaw, and G. A. Griffin, sworn according to law as jurors and charged by John A. Booth to inquire when and how and in what manner the said Leo M. Frank came to his death; that the said jurors aforesaid make and return the following presentments in reference to the aforesaid matters and things concerning which we were sworn to inquire by the said John A. Booth, Coroner, We attach the evidence adduced at this inquest to this, our inquisition, and make the same a part of it.